-- Little meaningful R&D is underway on either product tampering or counterfeiting. - Most existing work & products involve force-fitting a pet technology, not fundamentally addressing the problem. - How is Pharma going to claim Due Diligence to juries, the FDA, Congress, the public, and the press after serious incidents if it is not even supporting modest research efforts on anti-tampering and anti-counterfeiting, and has no planned, coherent crisis response?
+- ✓ The lessons of the 1982 Tylenol poisonings seem to have been lost in the recent J&J product recalls. - ✓ Little meaningful R&D is underway on either product tampering or counterfeiting. - ✓ Most existing work & products involve force-fitting a pet technology, not fundamentally addressing the problem. - ✓ How is Pharma going to claim Due Diligence to juries, the FDA, Congress, the public, and the press after serious incidents if it is not even supporting modest research efforts on anti-tampering and anti-counterfeiting, and has no planned, coherent crisis response?